daydy225/phonebook-backend/README.md

 ## step 21 : deploying the database backend to production

 Generate a new "full stack" version of the application by creating a new production build of the frontend

+## step 22 : eslint configuration

+Add ESlint to your application and fix all the warnings.